Effects of family violence

 Children who have a parent who is or was abused have a higher risk of being abused themselves.
-Even if the abuser is not directly violent to the children, children may be seriously affected by seeing or hearing their parent being hurt.
-Children will pick up on tension, stress and fear from a young age, even when they don’t understand what is going on.
+Even if the abuser isn’t directly violent to the children, children may be seriously affected by seeing or hearing their parent being hurt.
+Children will pick up on tension, stress and fear from a young age, even when they don’t understand what's going on.
 Brain development is affected by good experiences and equally by poor quality experiences.

 A child in a violent family home may:

-feel afraid for themselves, their family, or their pets
+- feel scared for themselves, their family, or their pets

-blame themselves for what is happening or try to be very good so they don’t ‘cause’ more violence
+- blame themselves for what’s happening, or try to be very good so they don’t ‘cause’ more violence